Showing all 26 results

 Foeniculum vulgare.
 80 days.

-A superior bulbing/Florence fennel with excellent anise-like flavor that mellows with cooking.
-Selma Fino takes about 80 days to form full-sized bulbs, however it can be harvested sooner at a smaller size.
-The very white bulbs are fairly uniform and won’t prematurely bolt if planted in spring.
+A superior bulbing/Florence fennel with an excellent sweet anise-like flavor that mellows with cooking.
+In organic farm trials throughout western Oregon, Selma Fino is usually the sweetest tasting.
+Takes about 80 days to form full-sized bulbs, however it can be harvested sooner at a smaller size.
+Very white bulbs are fairly uniform and won’t prematurely bolt if planted in spring.
 Tops can be used as a fresh herb, adding a very mellow fennel seed flavor to dishes or salads.
-Unique when compared to other bulb type fennel, some Selma plants can perennialize.
+Unique when compared to other bulb type fennel, some plants can perennialize.

 Green Onions, White Spear (Organic)$3.50–$12.50

 Andrew’s favorite green onion on the farm.
 Dependably produces beautiful bunches of green onions.
 Upright growth with no flopping, vigorous and easy to clean.
 So perfect that you don’t even need to cut the tops off.
 Bright green leaves and white bottoms are tall yet stocky.
 We have been selecting this variety for overwintering with much success.
 White Spear will go perennial and slowly self propagate in our Northwest climate if you don’t eat them all.